Carrefour - must defend key markets, Brazil, China

-PARIS Carrefour (CARR.PA) Chief Executive Georges Plassat said the world's second-biggest retailer must defend its key mature markets, adding that Brazil and China were also key markets for the group.
+PARIS Aug 30 Carrefour Chief Executive Georges Plassat said the world's second-biggest retailer must defend its key mature markets, adding that Brazil and China were also key markets for the group.

 Carrefour may adjust its position in Poland, Turkey and Indonesia, however, the CEO said as he presented details of his plan to turn around the group on Thursday.